Helping Preschoolers Learn to Read: Essential Sight Words

 As a parent or educator, you want to give your preschooler the best possible start in life.
-One of the most important skills they’ll need for success in school and beyond is the ability to read.
+However, one of the most important skills they’ll need for success in school and beyond is the ability to read.
 Reading is a fundamental skill that opens doors to knowledge, imagination, and communication.
 But where do you start when teaching your preschooler to read?
 A great place to begin is with sight words, which are some of the easiest words for preschoolers to learn.

 Sight words are common words that preschoolers will see frequently when reading.
 They are words that cannot be sounded out phonetically and must be memorized by sight.
 By teaching preschoolers sight words, they can start reading simple books and sentences, building confidence and a love of reading.
 Here are some essential sight words to start with.